 This list will only include the Disney Parks in America (at least for now) and is mainly looking at overall atmosphere of the land instead of attractions.
 I will take into account some rides that are especially fun at night but I’ll mostly be relying on sites, sounds and shows.
 Also known as ‘The 3 S’s’.
 I’ll also include a few lands that are in both Disneyland and Magic Kingdom and won’t specify as most of the atmosphere is the same.

-9. Fantasyland – I included both Disneyland and Magic Kingdom versions in this but for separate reasons.
+10. Fantasyland – I included both Disneyland and Magic Kingdom versions in this but for separate reasons.
 Disneyland has great lighting that really augment the colors of the area at night.
 Plus, riding the teacups at night is the best time to do it.
 The parade route through this area is also a great place to watch with less crowds.
 Magic Kingdom has more space than Disneyland and the lighting is somewhat odd because of it.
-However it makes the list because of the section from Gaston’s Tavern through Storybook Circus.
+However it makes the list because of the section from Gaston’s Tavern through Storybook Circus (New Fantasyland).
 Parts of that area are a little dark and if you go late enough then Storybook Circus looks like a ghost town.
 I don’t think this is exactly what they were going for but it is interesting to me and an odd feeling.

 7. Frontierland (Magic Kingdom) – Magic Kingdom’s Frontierland is spectacular any time of day, featuring Splash Mountain, Big Thunder Mountain, Rivers of America and Country Bear Jamboree.
 Three of those four are even more fun and beautiful at night.
 The Country Bears are the same throughout the day but don’t let that distract from their greatness.
 I especially prefer the river area at night.
-If you can get to this area right before closing then the area is beautifully photogenic, starting with Big Thunder and working your way towards Main Street.
+If you can get to this area right before closing then the area is beautifully photogenic and peaceful, starting with Big Thunder and working your way towards Main Street.

 6. Asia (Animal Kingdom) – A thrilling coaster that’s best experienced at night?
 Check.
 Beautiful nighttime lighting that feels organic to the theme and back story?
 Check.
 A nighttime show that celebrates the idea of the park?
 Check.
 Wonderful and quiet areas to roam around?
 Check.
 Asia has it all, and maybe should be even higher on this list.

 5. Main Street U.S.A. – People say that ‘there is just something about Main Street’ and I always think that’s kind of dumb.
 The entrance to the park does have a special aura because of the way it’s designed.
 The reveal of the castle, framed by the Main Street shops is spectacular.
 Along with that, the area envelops you in a simpler time.
 At night that aura is intoxicating with brilliant fireworks shows and a golden glow.
 Maybe my favorite aspect of Main Street at night is in Magic Kingdom.
-After closing, as subtle show called ‘A Kiss Goodnight’ plays intermittently until all guests have left the area.
+After closing, as a subtle show called ‘A Kiss Goodnight’ plays intermittently until all guests have left the area.
 It’s a perfect way to top off a day in Magic Kingdom.

-4. Discovery Island (Animal Kingdom) – Animal Kingdom boasts some of the best nighttime entertainment of any park and it is most prevalent in Discovery Island.
+4. Discovery Island (Animal Kingdom) – Animal Kingdom boasts some of the best nighttime entertainment of any park and it is prevalent in Discovery Island.
 The area has a party atmosphere that Disney often tries to capture but hardly ever succeeds at.
 Instead of a DJ playing popular songs on a stage, live music is abound and dancers are all around.
 I just pull up a seat, with a mandarin lemonade from Flame Tree Barbecue, and watch people enjoy themselves.
 If that’s not your thing then head over to the Tree of Life and enjoy the Tree of Life Awakenings, which is one of the more beautiful additions Disney has made to their parks in many years.
 The whole area at night fits Animal Kingdom exceptionally well.

 3. New Orleans Square (Disneyland) – Live jazz music, beautifully lit backstreets, a foreboding mansion and a glorious show along the river make New Orleans Square one of the best nighttime lands.
 This land’s colors show exceptionally well at night.
 Riding the land’s two attractions, getting a bite to eat while listening to live music, watching Fantasmic! and then sticking around the area for some side street wandering is a perfect way to spend an evening in Disneyland.
 If nothing else, go enjoy Fantasmic!
 It’s the quintessential Disneyland experience at night.